AustralianAntarcticDivision/Grym/README.md

 <!-- badges: end -->

-The goal of Grym is to have provide an R based implementation of the Generalised Yield Model Constable and de la Mare (1996).
+The goal of Grym is to have provide an R based implementation of the Generalised Yield Model by Constable and de la Mare (1996).
+This package provides specific functions which users can use in combination to build their own projection functions and packages.

 ## Example